-6. Some theoretical questions about the gradient flow algorithm a.
+6. Some theoretical questions

+a.
 How will the algorithm behave if there is no maximum point, and $f(\mathbf{v})$ keeps increasing in some direction?

-b.
-How would you modify the algorithm to find a min point?
+- b.
+How would you modify the algorithm to find a min point? - c.

-c.
 How would the algorithm behave close to a saddle point?